 Debt-to-Income Ratio

-Lenders use a ratio called "debt to income" to decide your maximum monthly payment after your other recurring debts have been paid.
+Lenders use a ratio called "debt to income" to decide the most you can pay monthly after you've paid your other monthly debts.

-The first number in a qualifying ratio is the maximum percentage of your gross monthly income that can be spent on housing (this includes principal and interest, private mortgage insurance, homeowner's insurance, property tax, and homeowners' association dues).
+The first number in a qualifying ratio is the maximum amount (as a percentage) of your gross monthly income that can be applied to housing costs (including mortgage principal and interest, private mortgage insurance, homeowner's insurance, property tax, and HOA dues).

-The second number in the ratio is what percent of your gross income every month that can be spent on housing costs and recurring debt together.
-Recurring debt includes things like vehicle payments, child support and credit card payments.
+The second number in the ratio is the maximum percentage of your gross monthly income that should be spent on housing costs and recurring debt.
+Recurring debt includes credit card payments, auto payments, child support, and the like.

 With a 29/41 (FHA) qualifying ratio

-If you'd like to run your own numbers, we offer a Loan Pre-Qualifying Calculator.
+If you'd like to run your own numbers, please use this Mortgage Loan Pre-Qualification Calculator.

 Just Guidelines

-Remember these are only guidelines.
-We'd be thrilled to go over pre-qualification to help you figure out how much you can afford.
+Remember these are just guidelines.
+We'd be happy to go over pre-qualification to help you determine how large a mortgage loan you can afford.

 Custom Lending Group can walk you through the pitfalls of getting a mortgage.
 Call us: 7072522700.